SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 #### Required API extensions

-The OpenStack Network API has a more modular design than other OpenStack APIs.
+The OpenStack Networking API has a more modular design than other OpenStack APIs.
 New features are added as optional API extensions rather than a linear sequence of micro-version, and different Neutron core-plugins, service plugins, and mechanism drivers may provide different extensions.

 In practice, the great majority of OpenStack deployments will use Neutron with the ML2 core plugin and either the `router` or the `ovn-router` service plugins, which should cover all requirements of this standard.